Thinking about the keto diet with a thyroid problem?

-If you find that your TSH rises, your free T3/free T4/total T3 lower, or your reverse T3 rises, then these may be early signs that your body is NOT tolerating the diet.
+If you find that your TSH rises, your free T3/free T4/total T3 lower, or your reverse T3 rises, then these may be early signs that your thyroid is NOT tolerating the diet.

-Beware, though, if you make changes to your thyroid medication during this time period then this may invalidate the effectiveness of testing your thyroid lab tests.
+Be aware that making changes to your thyroid medication during this period of time may invalidate the accuracy of your thyroid lab tests.

 It's probably also not a good idea to stay on the keto diet long-term, even if it is working for you.

-It's important to understand that there are no long-term studies which prove that this diet is safe or effective (7) for your overall health if done for years in a row.
+It's important to understand that there are no long-term studies that prove that this diet is safe or effective (7) for your overall health if done for years in a row.

 In fact, many of the proponents of the ketogenic diet (those who taught me about this diet) only use it temporarily on themselves!